 Another bend in the river, in the fall I found out I needed an ankle fusion in January and the another after that is healed.
 Still unable to pull together the cash I need to get my transcripts released and with the fusion, I now had to take off the spring of 2018.
 With a plan, my specialists and I have figured out how to get me better off physically to start at the U of M in the fall.
 I am excited to have a new chance to experience college with more physical ability or at least less pain.
 I have risen to the challenge over and over.
 I have proved with ultimate strength and courage that I am able to meet my goals with complete and utter determination.

 I am asking for help.
 I still need to find the money to pay back Edgewood, so I can apply for the University of Minnesota-Twin cities and pursue my education in Graphic Design.
 I am asking for your financial support in helping myself to realize a very possible dream and goal, earning my degree in Graphic Design.
 With your support I can give back to our communities in one of the most beautiful ways, capturing life moments in my personal perspective of photo artistry.
 My ambition is to support many organizations who give back to others, such as the Arthritis Foundation, and in doing so live the life I have been fighting for all along, a life of purpose.
 PLEASE DONATE.
-THE PRIORITY DUE DATE FOR THE APPLICATION IS FEBRUARY 1ST.
+THE DEADLINE DUE DATE FOR THE APPLICATION IS JUNE 1ST.

 Arrian Madden an aspiring Graphic Designer.